Yankees vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker will look for his fifth straight game with a hit in this matchup.
-In his last five games he is batting .238 with two doubles and five RBI.
+- Tucker has picked up at least one hit in five games in a row.
+During his last five outings he is batting .316 with two doubles, a home run and six RBI.

 Tucker Recent Games